uotinashvili/energsoft-test-task/README.md

 ## 📌 Test and Run with jupyter notebook

-open notebook/verify_data.ipynb file and set Configuration variables:
+open notebook/verify_data.ipynb file and set variables in a proper sections:

 - base_url = "http://localhost:5103"  # Change if needed
 - endpoint = "/api/measurements?page=1&pageSize=1&continuationToken=" # Change page and pageSize if needed